-Posted by Matt Novak, Senior Staff Customer Applications Engineer, CODE V on December 9, 2019
+Posted by Matt Novak, Product Manager, CODE V on December 9, 2019

 Augmented Reality and Virtual Reality (AR and VR) applications and devices are fascinating to me.
 The “what if” possibilities for the applications in the future are endless.
 Products such as Microsoft HoloLens and Oculus Rift headsets generate excitement and interest from so many people.